-The people who are aiming for perfection avoid doing specific tasks that are not in concordance with their skills because they know will not be able to do it at their perfection.
-They prefer to delay in finishing the task than to leave it imperfect in their opinion.
+The people aiming for perfection avoid doing specific tasks that do not concord with their skills because they know they will not be able to do it at their perfection.
+In their opinion, they prefer to delay finishing the task than to leave it imperfect.

-The temptations are all over the place when you have access to a lot of information and a lot of options, and when you can make a lot of decisions, especially when they are just one click away (social media, Youtube videos, TV).
-So, if you are surrounded by bad choices, then you will make a bad choice as well.
+The temptations are all over the place when you have access to a lot of information and options and can make many decisions, especially when they are just one click away (social media, YouTube videos, TV).
+So, if bad choices surround you, you will also make a wrong choice.

 LACK OF SELF-DISCIPLINE

-When you do not understand what is important and what priority, is very easy to jump from one task to another.
-If the task does not match with your natural motivator which gives you productive emotions and makes you take action, will lead you to not get things done properly.
+When you do not understand what is essential and what priority, jumping from one task to another is very easy; if the task does not match your natural motivator, which gives you productive emotions and makes you take action, it will lead you not to get things done correctly.
 Get your discipline sorted, and your work will be more efficient.

 KICK OUT THE PROCRASTINATION WITH 10 SIMPLE TIPS

 RECOGNIZE THE PROCRASTINATION

-Every time you notice that you tend to procrastinate in performing a task, be aware of the trigger, identify the reasons behind your behavior, and it will be easier for you to plan a strategy to overcome it.
+Whenever you tend to procrastinate, be aware of the trigger and identify the reasons behind your behavior.
+It will be easier for you to plan a strategy to overcome it.

 START WITH THE BEST TASK

-There be always fewer pleasant tasks on the to-do list, which is why will cost you to start with them.
+There are always fewer pleasant tasks on the to-do list, which is why it will cost you to start with them.
 This tip is atypical of the usual recommendation.
-In this case start a to-do list with the best task for you, the low-hanging fruit task, which you enjoy and is not daunting to you.
-The beginning is always harder, and the first 10 minutes are crucial to start getting focused.
+In this case, create a to-do list with the best task for you, the low-hanging fruit task you enjoy, and it is not daunting.
+The beginning is always more complex, and the first 10 minutes are crucial to start getting focused.
 When you start with the easier task you enjoy, carrying on with the rest of the functions will be positive and less overwhelming.

 LEAVE SOMETHING INCOMPLETE